-One of the major rites of passage in the culture at large, as well as at The Academy, is getting a driver's license.
+One of the major rites of passage in our culture at large, as well as at The Academy, is getting a driver's license.
 While this does increase a student's mobility, it also increases responsibilities.
 Students must obtain permission to drive to school.
 The necessary forms can be found in the Main Office.
 Students who drive to school or school functions must obey all posted speed limits and traffic laws, and must not use or transport drugs or alcohol.
 They must not transport other students without the written consent of all families involved.
-Even with all families giving permission, students are not permitted to drive one another between school events, such as to field trips or away games, unless they are a senior with open campus privileges (see below).
+Even with all families giving permission, students are not permitted to drive one another between school events, such as to field trips or away games, unless they are a senior with open campus privileges (see below), or are otherwise granted permission by a parent/guardian and school staff.
 Students may only arrive to school or depart for home in the carpools consented to by both families.
 Students should not use their vehicles for lounging or recreation during the school day, or allow others to do so.
 We ask that students not use their vehicles as lockers and bring what they need for the day into the building.
 These regulations are not meant to restrict anyone's movement unduly; The Academy has created its policy on student vehicles in an effort to ensure, as best it can, the safety of all concerned.
 Failure to observe these regulations, or tardiness to school, may result in curtailment or suspension of driving privileges or other disciplinary actions.